umbraco/Umbraco-CMS/src/Umbraco.Web.UI.Client/libs/README.md

 ### TypeScript with Lit

 First install Lit and Vite.
-This command will create a new folder called "my-package".
-Choose "lit" and "typescript" when prompted.
+This command will create a new folder called `my-package` which will have the Vite tooling and Lit for WebComponent development setup.

 ```bash
 npm create vite@latest -- --template lit-ts my-package